 Sadly, Liza never spoke again.
 Mechanical ventilation works by using pressure to drive air into your lungs.
 The pressure forces fluid out of the air spaces and allows oxygen to diffuse into the blood.
 The ventilator does not make you better; it only keeps you alive while your body attempts to heal.

-As the flu virus raged on and as her body strove to fight the infection, her lungs became stiff and brittle, making it much harder to force air into them.
-The ventilator settings changed and even the ventilator itself was changed, but it quickly became clear that despite available technology and knowledge, Liza’s lung disease was progressing beyond the ability of modern medicine to support.
+As the flu virus raged on and as her body attempted to fight the infection, her lungs became stiff and brittle, making it much harder to force air into them.
+Liza’s lung disease was progressing with no other options.

-Liza died December 5, 2009 in Pittsburgh, Pennsylvania, surrounded by family.
+Liza died on December 5, 2009, in Pittsburgh, Pennsylvania, surrounded by family.

 Since Michael began his pediatric residency in 2005, he has seen too many cases like Liza’s.
 While flu deaths are more prominent among the very young, the very old and those with chronic medical conditions, every year he sees a handful of previously healthy young people end up in the ICU on ventilators.
 Most of which are unvaccinated.